Participate online: September 10 - October 1

 - Scroll through each section to learn about the project and review sections of the Draft CAP.

-- Review the sections of interest to you and provide feedback via email or during your one-on-one conversation with the planning team.
+- Review the sections of interest to you and provide feedback through the survey at the end of this site.

 The Carbon River Corridor extends a little more than twenty miles alongside the Carbon River, which includes the towns of Wilkeson and Carbonado, and leads to the Carbon River entrance to Mount Rainier National Park.
 This river corridor continues to experience a growing demand for recreational opportunities and visitor services as well as an increasing concern for the impact of illegal and unsanctioned activities on the region’s historical and natural resources.